apache/ranger/dev-support/ranger-docker/README.md

    4.7.
 Execute following command to install and run Ranger services in a container:
         docker run -it -d --name ranger --hostname ranger.example.com -p 6080:6080 --link ranger-db:ranger-db --link ranger-solr:ranger-solr ranger

         This might take few minutes to complete.

+   4.8.
+Execute following command to build Docker image **ranger-hadoop**:
+        docker build -f Dockerfile.ranger-hadoop -t ranger-hadoop .

+        This steps includes downloading of Hadoop tar balls, and can take a while to complete.

+   4.9.
+Execute following command to install and run Ranger enabled Hadoop services (only HDFS for now) in a container:
+        docker run -it -d --name ranger-hadoop --hostname ranger-hadoop.example.com -p 9000:9000 --link ranger:ranger --link ranger-solr:ranger-solr ranger-hadoop

+        This might take few minutes to complete.